$50,000 - $100,000

 The world as we know it is ending.
 Global trade and everything that comes from it — cheap Asian goods, international energy markets, global agriculture, stable finance — is about to unravel.
 Out of all this the Americans — cast in both the role of disruptor and survivor — are making decisions that will shape both themselves and the rest of the world for decades.
-Get a sneak peek at the future of energy, agriculture, finance, and the role America will play in the world to come.
+Get a sneak peak at the future of energy, agriculture, finance, and the role America will play in the world to come.

 POWERS OF YESTERDAY, POWERS OF TOMORROW

-© 2022 Executive Speakers Bureau.
+© 2023 Executive Speakers Bureau.
 All Rights Reserved.